Neo23x0/yarAnalyzer/README.md

 # DO NOT

 install the outdated "yara" Python module via pip.

+# DO

-Use "yara-python" instead or install it from the github repo: [https://github.com/plusvic/yara-python](https://github.com/plusvic/yara-python)
+Use "yara-python" instead.
+You can also install "yara-python" from the github repo: [https://github.com/plusvic/yara-python](https://github.com/plusvic/yara-python)